jaredszajkowski/jaredszajkowski.github.io/content/posts/asset-class-performance-fed-policy-cycles/index.md

-Based on the above, our hybrid portfolio outperforms both stocks and bonds, with lower drawdowns.
+Based on the above, our strategy portfolio outperforms both stocks and bonds, with lower drawdowns.

 ## Conclusions